 6. Catch item

-When the player’s sprite touches the falling item, the item should jump up to the top of the screen since the player “caught” it.
-So, to think of that in computer thoughts, “if” the player touches the falling item, then set the falling item position to the top of the screen.
-You will need to use the “if touching mouse-pointer” button, but you will need to click on it to open the dropdown menu to select the name of your other sprite (for instance, “cat” if you picked the cat sprite).
-Hint: the code highlighted in red is the new code added in this step.
+When the catcher sprite touches the falling item, the item should jump up to the top of the screen since the player “caught” it.
+So, “if” the player touches the falling item, then set the falling item position to the top of the screen.
+I hope that the word “if” made you think of that vocabulary word, conditional!
+For this situation, you will need to use the “if touching mouse-pointer” block from the sensing category, but you will need to click on it to open the dropdown menu to select the name of your other sprite (for instance, “cat” if you picked the cat sprite).

 Catch item in Scratch

-7. Score points
+7. Score points!

 Complete game and score points

-And there you have it: your very own Scratch catching game!
-For an added challenge, see if you can add sound effects to your game and/or add extra falling items.
-If you had a fun time making this, then you should definitely check out Create & Learn’s free Scratch intro course.
-You’ll get to work with an instructor, live online, who will teach you how to make your own awesome animations and games in Scratch.
-Or, if you have a previous Scratch coding experience, consider trying the free Roblox Coding intro course.
-Whichever way you choose, you’re sure to build up your coding skills while having a great time!
+If your child had a fun time making this catch game, enroll them in a free Scratch introduction course.
+They'll get to work with an instructor, live online, who will teach them how to make their own awesome animations and games in Scratch.
+Or, if they have a previous Scratch coding experience, consider trying the free Roblox Coding intro course.
+Whichever way you choose, they're sure to build their coding skills while having a great time!

 Written by Create & Learn instructor Dominic Occhietti.
 Dominic is a graduate of Michigan State University, where he studied music performance and computer science.
 He thoroughly enjoys teaching, whether that be coding classes, French horn lessons, or even downhill skiing lessons!